muzny/csci3010-cuboulder/syllabus.md

 - Unit testing
 - Design patterns in object oriented programming
 - Designing and building Graphical User Interfaces
-- Programming languages (static vs dynamic, functional programming, etc)
+- Generalizing programming languages
-- Map/reduce/filter (functional programming)
-- Cryptography and security
+- A few miscellaneous topics, such as cryptography and security

 [For  an up-to-date calendar with links, visit the README](README.md)